Hwacha: Early firearms

-Firearms were recognized by Goryeo military leaders as necessary for national defense.
-Constituting a particular threat was Japanese raiders, who frequently plundered coastal towns in increasing numbers from 1350 onward.
-Gunpowder and firearms explicitly for combating them on the sea were imported from China in 1374 but the necessary expertise for production was still restricted by Chinese government policy.

-Local production did not begin until Ch'oe Musŏn, having acquired the methods for purifying potassium nitrate from visiting Chinese merchants, accomplished it between 1374 and 1376.
-A government office for developing gunpowder and firearms was established in 1377, with Ch'oe appointed its head.
+Firearms were recognized by Goryeo military leaders as necessary for national defense, especially against the Japanese raiders frequently plundering coastal towns in increasing numbers from 1350 onwards.
+Gunpowder and firearms explicitly designed for combating them were imported from China in 1374, but the necessary knowledge and expertise for production of both was held under strict embargo by the Chinese.
+Thus, local Korean production did not begin until Ch'oe Musŏn acquired the methods for purifying potassium nitrate from visiting Chinese merchants and subsequently accomplished it between 1374 and 1376.
+A government office for further development of gunpowder and firearms was established in 1377, with Ch'oe appointed as its head.
 Several weapons were developed here, including hand cannons and a series of rockets, in particular the juhwa.